chengr28/specialdlp/specialdlp/document/readme.en.txt

 SDC versions
 * bin: Binary files.
   * Architectures:
     * x86: 32-bit eMule version.
-Most of eMule are 32-bit, you should use this one.
+Most of eMule programs are 32-bit, you should use this one.
     * x64: 64-bit eMule version.
 It's only for 64-bit eMule.
     * arm: 32-bit ARM version.
     * arm64: 64-bit ARM version.